465060874/Kode/README.md

 #Kode
-A small project of my own - an attempt at creating a very simple IDE implemented in JavaFX.
+A small project of my own - an attempt at creating a very simple Java IDE implemented in JavaFX.

 ##Features
 * Simple text editor